LaunchCodeEducation/gis-devops/.notes/review.md

   - extra content
     - sentences and/or bullet points

+> headers and subheaders

+- use quotes to highlight text/key takeaways
+  - quotes not used when the key takeaway is syntax

 > personalizing slides

 allows slides to always be available and to track changes per instructor